justinliang1020/GameBook/README.md

 - getGameList(listType : string) -> list[game]:
   - returns a list of json objects of list type
-  - list type values can be ("trending", "popular")
+  - list type values can be ("trending", "popular", something else?)
   - these list values can be hardcoded

 - getReviews(gameId : int) -> list[Review]: